Before jumping to the recipe, don't miss the HELPFUL RECIPE TIPS in the post! I hope you'll find them useful and will love this fantastic recipe.

 Putting it All Together

-- Divide the spread in half (we're only using half) and stir 1 tbsp of mayonnaise into the half being used.
+- Divide the spread in half (we're only using half) and stir 1 tablespoon of mayonnaise into the half being used.

 Refrigerate the extra dip and use as a side, make another pizza or stuff into chicken.Distribute the remaining ½ cup of Monterrey Jack cheese over the crust.
 Spread the spinach artichoke dip over the pizza crust and return to the oven until warmed through.
 Serves 4.